pandaero/42_Core_Inception/notes.md

 After running the command and creating the partitions, we will reboot the machine (`reboot` command).
 Note that the first time we booted from the OS image.
 Now we will want to boot from the machine hard disk.
 A great point for a second snapshot is after this boot.

 ##### Network Interfaces
-Very importantly, the network interface must be set-up ([documentation](https://wiki.alpinelinux.org/wiki/Configure_Networking)), this should have been done by the `setup-alpine` command, but to do this manually we would edit the `/etc/network/interfaces` and add the ethernet adapter with the following lines:
+Very importantly, the network interface must be set-up ([Alpine Wiki](https://wiki.alpinelinux.org/wiki/Configure_Networking)), this should have been done by the `setup-alpine` command, but to do this manually we would edit the `/etc/network/interfaces` and add the ethernet adapter with the following lines:
 ```
 auto eth0
 iface eth0 inet dhcp